galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 ---
 ```

-This is called 'frontmatter', a section that contain useful metadata that describe that file.
-You can put arbitrary properties there to your liking.
+This is called _frontmatter_, a section that contain useful metadata that describe that file.
+You can put arbitrary properties there as you wish.
 In this example, we added `title`, `slug`, `date` and `excerpt` information, because I think we will need it when we create the page.

 This frontmatter is already parsed and made available for query by `gatsby-transformer-remark`.
 It also adds other cool bits like `timeToRead`, an estimate on how long it will take to read the post, [Medium](https://medium.com/)-style.
 Here's a sample query, where we get selected properties of each of the Markdown files processed by the transformer using the `allMarkdownRemark` schema.